Eve: Mother of humanity

 Eve (and womankind after her) is sentenced to a life of sorrow and travail in childbirth, and to be under the power of her husband.
-Adam and Eve had two sons, Cain and Abel (Qayin and Heḇel), the first a tiller of the ground, the second a keeper of sheep.
-After the death of Abel, Eve gave birth to a third son, Seth (Šet), from whom Noah (and thus the whole of modern humanity) is descended.
-According to Genesis, Seth was born when Adam was 130 years old "a son in his likeness and like his image".
-Genesis 5:4 says that Eve had sons and daughters beyond just Cain, Abel, and Seth.
+Adam and Eve had two sons, Cain and Abel (Qayin and Heḇel קין והבל), the first a tiller of the ground, the second a keeper of sheep.
+After Cain murdered Abel, Eve gave birth to a third son, Seth (Šet), from whom Noah (and thus the whole of modern humanity) is descended.
+According to Genesis, Seth was born when Adam was 130 years old: "a son in his likeness and like his image".
+Genesis 5:4 affirms that Eve had sons and daughters beyond just Cain, Abel, and Seth, as in most such descriptions in Genesis.

 In other works

 Certain concepts such as the serpent being identified as Satan, Eve's sin being sexual temptation, or Adam's first wife being Lilith, come from literary works found in various Jewish apocrypha, but not found anywhere in the Book of Genesis or the Torah itself.
 She is remembered in De Mulieribus Claris, a collection of biographies of historical and mythological women by the Florentine author Giovanni Boccaccio, composed in 1361–62.
 It is notable as the first collection devoted exclusively to biographies of women in Western literature.

-Writings dealing with these subjects are extant literature in Greek, Latin, Slavonic, Syriac, Armenian and Arabic, going back to ancient Jewish thought.
-Their influential concepts were then adopted into Christian theology, but not into modern Judaism.
+Writings dealing with these subjects are extant literature in Greek, Latin, Slavonic, Syriac, Armenian and Arabic, going back to Jewish thought of late antiquity and the Middle Ages.
+These influential concepts were then adopted into Christian theology, but not into modern Judaism.
 This marked a radical split between the two religions.
 Some of the oldest Jewish portions of apocrypha are called Primary Adam Literature where some works became Christianized.
 Examples of Christianized works is The Book of Adam and Eve, known as the Conflict of Adam and Eve with Satan, translated from the Ethiopian Ge'ez by Solomon Caesar Malan (1882) and an original Syriac work entitled Cave of Treasures which has close affinities to the Conflict as noted by August Dillmann.